 Are you loving the look of old salvage trim, but don’t love the price and availability?
 We had purchased this wood initial letter made from vintage woods and loved the look and texture.
-So when we needed some fun colored trim for a project on a vintage camper, Chantelle decided to make her own!
-We were perusing ideas on Pinterest and came across this picture:
+So when we needed some fun colored trim for a project on a vintage camper, we decided to make our own!
+That is how we came up with creating a layered boat wood finish.

-So, we visited the website Sew Homegrown, got inspired, and decided to try the technique using our furniture paint!
-First, Chantelle gathered the wood she wanted to use for her project.
-The wood she had was actually old grooved board, but you can start with whatever wood you like, even plain new pine from a big box store will work for this painting technique!
+We first gathered the wood we wanted to use for this project.
+The wood needed was actually grooved beadboard, but you can start with whatever wood you like.
+Even plain new pine from a big box store will work for this painting technique!
 If beginning with raw wood, you may want to paint a base coat for color foundation.
-Wood Beam, a Bungalow 47 Furniture Paint Seasonal Paint Pick, is a nice, dark brown and would be a good choice.
+Wood Beam, from the Bungalow 47 Furniture Paint line, is a nice dark brown and a good choice.
 This will give you the look of dark, aged wood underneath.

-To make salvaged boat wood trim, you will need several colors (4–7 give a nice variety), some 2 x 4 into wood blocks for your dragging tool.
+To make the salvaged boat wood trim look, you will need several colors (4–7 give a nice variety).
+Cut a 2 x 4 into wood blocks for your dragging tool.
 Styrofoam plates work great as a place to place and dip your paint.

-Continue doing this to all the wood pieces needed for your project.
-The coats of paint will need to dry before placing another color on top, so make sure your work area allows for the space you will need to spread out.
-Chantelle worked outside, so the paint would dry quickly.
+Continue doing this to all the wood pieces needed for your project, with all the colors.
+The coats of paint will need to dry before placing another color on top, so make sure your work area allows for the space you need to spread out.
+We worked outside, so the paint would dry quickly.
 Make several boards in a variety of colors because you want the look to be authentic, like you found several boards salvaged from an area on an old boat!

 It’s time to grab some paint for your next project!
 Hope you enjoyed learning about this paint technique.
 For more painting inspiration, check out our Pinterest boards.